cockpit-project/cockpit-project.github.io/_posts/2015-07-10-rest-api-plugin.md

 $ sudo docker run -ti fedora /bin/bash
 ```

 You should see the numbers update as the container is pulled and started.
 When you type ```exit``` in the container, you should see the numbers update again.
 How is this happening?
-Lets take a look at the `docker-info` HTML:
+Let's take a look at the `docker-info` HTML:

 ```html
 <head>